 All staff teaching on the programme are required to annually engage in Continuing Professional Development to ensure quality of teaching and learning.
 Furthermore, teaching staff on specific modules such as practice and personal development modules must be members of the British Association for Counselling and Psychotherapy and be practicing counsellors.
 Practise learning based modules are focused on enhancement of ethical practice and are designed to ensure client and organisational confidentiality.
-TEC Partnership is committed to ethical standards and as such placement contracts are signed and abided by both the organisation and student cohort.
+The School of Health and Care Industries is committed to ethical standards and as such placement contracts are signed and abided by both the organisation and student cohort.